HiroKws/syncle/readme.md

 Then deploy the project that installed this package by commands on a config setting .

-You can also change command name by setting favoret name on config file.
+You can change command name by setting favoret name to config file.

-(But...in honesty...the best way is that just put a named shell script on each project root, and execute when deploy the project.
-This is simpler and easiest to maintain... :D This package's main purpose is to lean how to make command and shell script handling, error output and so on.
+(But...in honesty...the best way is that just put same named shell script on each project root, and execute it when deploy the project.
+This is simpler and easiest to maintain... :D This package's main purpose is tutorial how to make command and shell script handling, error output and so on.
 If you use this Artisan command, you can see colorized message on some output.
 This is a beautiful benefit. :D )

 #### Install